akshatva7/pes_asic_class/README.md

 # Integer Number Representation
 ## Unsigned Numbers

-1.Unsigned numbers, also known as non-negative numbers, are numerical values that represent magnitudes without indicating direction or sign.
+* Unsigned numbers, also known as non-negative numbers, are numerical values that represent magnitudes without indicating direction or sign.
-2.Range: [0, (2^n)-1 ]
+* Range: [0, (2^n)-1 ]

 ## Signed Numbers

-1.Signed numbers are numerical values that can represent both positive and negative magnitudes, along with zero.
+* Signed numbers are numerical values that can represent both positive and negative magnitudes, along with zero.
-2.Range : Positive : [0 , 2^(n-1)-1] Negative : [-1 to 2^(n-1)]
+* Range : Positive : [0 , 2^(n-1)-1] Negative : [-1 to 2^(n-1)]

 # Labwork